 Since January, we’ve been calling WSJ about delivery issues.
 I’m not going to go into them, but when we finally got them to go to the right door with the paper, we’d find it everywhere except by the door – in the flower bed full of snow, near a window 10 feet away from the door.
 Then this happened on Saturday.
 And remember: this is after years of really good service.
 Something had changed.

 Now, WSJ would not give us the name of the delivery person or method to contact them, because I wouldn’t mind having a chat.
 Sometimes rational discussion (and a few bucks) helps.
 So, I really had no choice and issued the order to cancel the print and keep the digital.

-The question is, does the WSJ want me to move away from print into the digital world?
-There’s a lot of discussion about print and digital publishing these days.
-Even NYT Publisher Arthur Sulzberger Jr. says print is going to be around longer than desktop.
-But if WSJ does want to kill print, I can think of ways to do it rather than hiring yahoos to frustrate its customer base.
+When I asked that in 2014, I knew and wrote about a lot of discussion about print and digital publishing Even NYT Publisher Arthur Sulzberger Jr. says print is going to be around longer than desktop.
+But if WSJ did want to kill print (or foresaw the end of it), I can think of ways to do it rather than hiring yahoos to frustrate its customer base.

 Of course, it could be me.
 It’s not like this has happened to anyone else – or has it?
 We think when something happens to us that it only happens to us.
 But if you’ve been around long enough, you realize that if it happens to you, it’s probably happening to others.
 The real question is, why?

 I wish I knew.
 I loved WSJ in print.
 I loved to browse it and let the stories and headlines guide my weekend reading.
 I never read with a purpose, except to learn.
 That’s really the best reading sometimes.
 I will try to do that digitally, but it will not be the same.
 You see, that’s really the difference between print and digital: print is real.
 You can touch it, feel it — even in the snow.